 Thanks Phil!
 I like the idea of couch surfing quite a bit because meeting people from different cultures is something high up on my list of priorities. :)

 I might indeed do 6 cities in that time, and the drive between will encourage me to stop along the way at unplanned destinations.

 It's all very exciting and scary.
-I will check out the $50 a day guide. about 5 years ago
+I will check out the $50 a day guide. over 5 years ago